Günter Wyszecki

+Günter Wolfgang Wyszecki (November 8, 1925 – June 22, 1985) was a German-Canadian physicist and international authority on colorimetry and color vision.
+As Head of Optics at the National Research Council of Canada and President of the CIE, he pioneered color standardization, metamerism theory, uniform color spaces (CIELAB/CIELUV), and co-authored the standard treatise Color Science.

 Education and personal life

-Wyszecki was born in Tilsit, East Prussia, Germany (today Sovetsk, Russia).
+Günter was born in Tilsit, East Prussia, Germany (today Sovetsk, Russia).
 He attended the Technische Universität Berlin where he was awarded a Dr.-Ing. degree, with a dissertation on normal and anomalous trichromacy.
 In 1953 he was awarded a Fulbright Scholarship and for a year joined Deane B. Judd at the Colorimetry and Photometry section of the U. S. National Bureau of Standards in Washington DC.

+On August 4, 1954, Günter Wolfgang Wyszecki married Ingeborg Christine (born in 1926 in Berlin), a medical technical assistant, in Bischofsgrün, Bavaria.
+At the time, he was residing in Berlin-Schmargendorf.
+The couple had two children, Joana and Wolfgang.

-He was married to Ingeborg Wyszecki, and had two children named Joana & Wolfgang.
-He became a naturalized Canadian citizen in 1961.
+Günter became a naturalized Canadian citizen in 1961.

 Career

-In 1955 Wyszecki joined the National Research Council of Canada in Ottawa where he became the leader of its Optics Section in 1960 and Assistant Director of the Division of Physics in 1982, and where he remained until his untimely death from leukemia.
+In 1955 Wyszecki joined the National Research Council of Canada (NRC) in Ottawa where he became the leader of its Optics Section in 1960 and Assistant Director of the Division of Physics in 1982 and where he remained until his untimely death from leukemia.

+In 1984, he was appointed Director of the proposed Institute for Optics of the NRC in Quebec City.
+Throughout his career at the NRC, he also served as Program Co-ordinator of the NRC Office of Lighting Research, Member of the Board of Directors of the U.S. Lighting Research Institute, and Adjunct Professor at the School of Optometry at the University of Waterloo.

 Wyszecki is best known for his scientific contributions to and leadership in the International Commission on Illumination (CIE).
-He was chairman of its Colorimetry Committee from 1963 to 1975, vice president of the organization from 1979 to 1983 and its president from 1983 until his death.
-During this period the CIE made many important recommendations in colorimetry, remaining valid today, such as 1 nm tables of the color-matching functions of the two CIE standard observers and the standard illuminants A and D65, addition of integrating-sphere reflectance factor measurement as a recommended measuring geometry, the 1964 (U*V*W*) and the 1976 CIELAB and CIELUV uniform color space and color difference formulas, and others.
+He co-founded the Canadian National Committee of the CIE in 1958, serving as its president from 1960 to 1963.
+He was chairman of its Colorimetry Committee from 1963 to 1975, vice president of the organization from 1975 to 1983, and its president from 1983 until his death.
+He was also the founding President of the Canadian Society for Color.

+During his tenure at the CIE, the organization made many important recommendations in colorimetry, remaining valid today, such as 1 nm tables of the color-matching functions of the two CIE standard observers and the standard illuminants A and D65, addition of integrating-sphere reflectance factor measurement as a recommended measuring geometry, the 1964 ($U^*V^*W^*$) and the 1976 CIELAB and CIELUV uniform color space and color difference formulas, and others.

+For his contributions to color science and optical research, Wyszecki was elected a Fellow of the Optical Society of America, the Illuminating Engineering Society, and the Royal Society of Canada.
+He received the 1979 Deane B. Judd – AIC Award, the Bruning Award from the Federation of Societies for Coating Technology, and the Godlove Award from the Inter-Society Color Council.